What to do if you win the lottery

-Chances are 1 in almost 175,000,000 for winning the Powerball, which is about 60,000 times less likely than being struck by lightning in your lifetime.
+Chances are 1 in over 292,000,000 for winning the Powerball, while chances are greater for you to be struck by lightning in your lifetime.
 Nor is playing the lottery a sound financial plan.
 Most of us, however, have probably taken a moment to daydream about what we'd do with a spare $100 million.
-In reality, if you did get very, very lucky, financial experts (and former winners) have some advice for what to do when you win the lottery.
+In reality, if you did get very, very lucky, financial experts (and former winners) have some advice for what to do if you win the lottery.

 Before turning in the winning ticket

 - Take a deep breath and take your time.
 You have a set amount of time to turn in your ticket, so don't run off to the lottery office first thing the next morning.
+Depending on the type of prize won and the state you are in, the period to claim the lottery might range from several days to 6 months to a year.
+You may consult that information with the lottery agency website.
 Let yourself calm down, and then set to work carefully forming your team and plans before you contact the lottery officials.

 - Put together a crack team.
 You're going to need a lawyer, accountant and financial advisor who have experience with large financial windfalls — finding them should be one of your first steps before you claim your money.